rferrari/skatehive3.0/docs/video-upload.md

    - The recorded blob is saved as `mobile-compressed.webm`.
    - When these APIs are missing the original file is used instead so the upload can still proceed.
 4. **Thumbnail generation** – A `canvas` snapshot is taken around 10 % into the video.
 If that fails a small FFmpeg job produces a WebP thumbnail.
-5. **Upload** – The processed file and optional thumbnail are sent to the `/api/pinata` endpoint with progress indicators.
-Mobile uploads are capped at ~45 MB to avoid Vercel's 413 limit.
+5. **Upload** – The processed file and optional thumbnail are uploaded to Pinata.
+When a `NEXT_PUBLIC_PINATA_JWT` token is available the client sends the request directly to `pinFileToIPFS`, bypassing Vercel's request size limits.
+Otherwise, a proxy `/api/pinata` route is used and mobile uploads are capped at ~45 MB.

 ## Result